Konstantin Chernenko: Health problems, death and legacy

 Chernenko started smoking at the age of nine, and he was always known to be a heavy smoker as an adult.
 Long before his election as general secretary, he had developed emphysema and right-sided heart failure.
-In 1983 he had been absent from his duties for three months due to bronchitis, pleurisy and pneumonia.
+In 1983, he had been absent from his duties for three months due to bronchitis, pleurisy and pneumonia.
 Historian John Lewis Gaddis described him as "an enfeebled geriatric so zombie-like as to be beyond assessing intelligence reports, alarming or not" when he succeeded Andropov in 1984.

 In early 1984, Chernenko was hospitalized for over a month but kept working by sending the Politburo notes and letters.
 During the summer, his doctors sent him to Kislovodsk for the mineral spas, but on the day of his arrival at the resort Chernenko's health deteriorated, and he contracted pneumonia.
 Chernenko did not return to the Kremlin until later in 1984.
 He awarded Orders to cosmonauts and writers in his office, but was unable to walk through the corridors and was driven in a wheelchair.
 By the end of 1984, Chernenko could hardly leave the Central Clinical Hospital, a heavily guarded facility in west Moscow, and the Politburo was affixing a facsimile of his signature to all letters, as Chernenko had done with Andropov's when he was dying.
-Chernenko's illness was first acknowledged publicly on 22 February 1985 during a televised election rally in Kuibyshev Borough of northeast Moscow, where the General Secretary stood as candidate for the Supreme Soviet of the Russian SFSR, when Politburo member Viktor Grishin revealed that the General Secretary was absent in accordance with doctors' advice.
+Chernenko's illness was first acknowledged publicly on 22 February 1985 by the First Secretary of the Moscow City Committee, Viktor Grishin, during a televised election rally in Kuibyshev Borough of northeast Moscow.
 Two days later, in a televised scene that shocked the nation, Grishin dragged the terminally ill Chernenko from his hospital bed to a ballot box to vote.
 On 28 February 1985, Chernenko appeared once more on television to receive parliamentary credentials and read out a brief statement on his electoral victory: "the election campaign is over and now it is time to carry out the tasks set for us by the voters and the Communists who have spoken out".